Derby Corporation Tramways

 A DCT conductor with his wife and young daughter (presumably) — photo undated, but probably mid-to-late Edwardian.
 Photo courtesy of Mike Perkins.

-Tramcar No 6 and its crew, both in double-breasted greatcoats, with a service to Victoria St — photo undated, but judging by the excellent condition of the tram, probably mid-to-late Edwardian.
+Tramcar No 6 and its crew, both in double-breasted greatcoats, with a service to Victoria Street — photo undated, but judging by the excellent condition of the tram, probably mid-to-late Edwardian.
 The motorman is wearing a licence badge on his left greatcoat sleeve.
 Source unknown.

 A fine studio portrait of a DCT conductor, wearing an armband that is rarely seen in other photographs, suggesting that it may only have been worn for a short period — photo undated, but from the tall shirt collar, probably taken between 1910 and the Great War.
 Author's Collection.